nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Creating DoctorAppointmentAdd command**

 3. If the input data is valid, a DoctorAppointment Command object is created.
 Otherwise a relevant error will be thrown.
-4. The Command object is returned to `DoctorAppointmentInstance.run()`
+4. The Command object is returned to `DoctorAppoitmentInstance.run()`

 **Creating DoctorAppointment Object with User Input**

-5. DoctorAppointmentInstance then executes the DoctorAppointmentAdd Command object by running `DoctorAppointmentAdd.execute()`.
+5. DoctorAppointmentInstance then executes the DoctorAppointment Add Command object by running `DoctorAppointmentAdd.execute()`.
 6. `AppointmentList.addAppointment()` will be called in which a DoctorAppointment object will be created and added into the ArrayList<DoctorAppointment> appointmentList, which contains all the DoctorAppointment Objects.

 **Saving DoctorAppointment Objects into .txt file**

-7. `AppointmentList.addAppointment()` then calls `DoctorAppointmentStorage.writeToFile()` in which all existing DoctorAppointment Objects within the ArrayList <DoctorAppointment> appointmentList is written into a DoctorAppointment.txt file.
+7. `AppointmentList.addAppointment()` then calls `DoctorAppointmentStorage.writeToFile()` which all existing DoctorAppointment Objects within the appointmentList is written into a DoctorAppointment.txt file.
+8. `staffStorage.writeToFile()` then calls `createFile()` which ensures that the specified .txt file exists.
-8. Control is then returned to DoctorAppointmentInstance.
+9. Control is then returned to DoctorAppointmentInstance.

 <br>